Nikitakumari276/CODTECH-Task2/README.md

 2. *User Interface (UI) and User Experience (UX)*:
    - Design a clean, intuitive interface with easy-to-read weather information.
    - Use visual aids like icons and graphs to present data effectively.
-   - Implement customizable settings for users to personalize the app.

-3. *Performance and Reliability*:
-   - Optimize the app for fast load times and minimal data usage.
-   - Ensure the app is stable and bug-free through rigorous testing.

-4. *Compliance and Privacy*:
-   - Ensure compliance with data protection regulations.
-   - Clearly communicate privacy policies and obtain user consent for data collection.